apondlife/discone/Assets/Mechanic/script.md

 from a lot of emotional distress hahaha ha.

 but also from like, biting it hahaha.\
-i don’t have much taking it too far.
+i don’t have much trouble taking it too far.

 but yeah you can’t bite it Here, a little weird. nice for you!\